Available for MacBook (macOS 11+) or any laptop (Windows 7/8/10/11) with a standard 802.11a/b/g/n/ac/ax wireless network adapter.

 As a result, there are countless WiFi users who struggle to achieve the download and upload speeds promised by their internet service provider.
 The good news is that a WiFi channel analyzer for Windows can tell you which channels are used the most so you can avoid them by configuring your router to use a more suitable channel (more about that near the end of this article).

 Careful WiFi channel planning with the help of a wireless channel scanner for Windows is also a great way to eliminate issues with signal weakness and connection drops.
-All these benefits make it well worth the small amount of effort it takes to check WiFi channels in Windows using the tools described in this article.
+By understanding channel overlap through a WiFi channel analyzer, you can significantly enhance your network's reliability and speed.

 NetSpot is our favorite WiFi channel analyzer Windows app.
 NetSpot is both a fast SSID scanner as well as a comprehensive wireless survey tool.
 NetSpot offers users three distinct modes of operation: Inspector mode, Survey mode and Planning Mode.

 If you only want to detect channel overlap, the Inspector mode is all you need as it can instantly detect all wireless networks in your area and find out which channel each network runs on.
-NetSpot can then display the entire 2.4 GHz or 5 GHz frequency range and visualize the usage of individual WiFi channels.
+NetSpot can then display the entire 2.4 GHz, 5 GHz or 6 GHz frequency range and visualize the usage of individual WiFi channels.

 The Survey mode is great for finding the best place for your router as it allows you to create a detailed signal strength heatmap of your home.